vedanthvdev/QATesting/README.md

 To trigger hub and then register a node into that hub do the below

-terminal:
+#Terminal:

 ~ java -jar /Users/chintuvedanth/IdeaProjects/QATesting/node/selenium-server-4.10.0.jar hub

 ~ java -jar /Users/chintuvedanth/IdeaProjects/QATesting/node/selenium-server-4.10.0.jar node --hub "http://localhost:4444/wd/hub" --selenium-manager true

-Using the standalone takes care of both of these like below
+#Using the standalone takes care of both of these like below

 ~ java -jar /Users/chintuvedanth/IdeaProjects/QATesting/node/selenium-server-4.10.0.jar standalone --selenium-manager true